neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 # Output Mode

+!!! info
+    Before reading this article, you should be familiar with [watermarks]().

-The output mode of a stream query determines when results are released downstream (to the next operator or the sink).
-Data can be released downstream with each trigger, or can be released downstream only when the operator determines that a value in a row won't change.
+The output mode of a stream query determines when results are emitted downstream (either the next operator or the sink).
+Data can be emitted downstream with each trigger, or can be released downstream only when the operator determines that a value in a row won't change.

 - With stateless operators, an individual record doesn't depend on any other record, so a released row can never change as the result of a subsequent row in the stream.
 In this scenario, results are released downstream with each trigger regardless of the output mode.
 - With stateful operators, a row can contain a record with an aggregated value that can (and frequently does) change with subsequent rows (such as an aggregation of values over a period of time).
 In this scenario, you need to choose when results should be released downstream.
 Results can be released with each trigger (regardless of the fact that the value of a record in a row might be updated by a subsequent trigger).
 You can also choose to only have results released downstream when an [aggregation operator]() determines that a row can no longer change - because the time window defined by the [watermark]() specifies that no new rows can appear that modify the aggregated value.